 Well, if you choose to become a doctor, you won’t have a choice but to wait because becoming a doctor is a long process, and it’s that long process that separates the strong from the weak.
 You could call yourself a professional student in a sense!

 You would have 4 years of undergrad, 4 years in medical school, and then 3 to 7 years of residency… and possibly a few more years after that if you have a specialty!
-It’s not until all of those years of education and hands-on training is complete that you will be able to practice medicine as a doctor.
+It’s not until all of those years of education and hands-on training are complete that you will be able to practice medicine as a doctor.